IratxeGarrido/abtest/README.md

 In the view `index.html.erb` I render `@sign_up_test` so the user can see the text.

 **2. The assigned variation doesn’t change after the page reloads.**

 This is a standard behaviour of split.

 **3.Track a pageview via the `analytics-api.js` method when a visitor lands on the page.**

 I created a stimulus controller `analytics_api_controller.js` to takes care of this.
 I defined a pageview as a get request, so every time the user reloads the `connect()` function of the controller will call `trackPageview()` and print the URL, the text that was shown and user session.

-**4.Track an event via the `analytics-api.js` method when a visitor clicks on the “Sign up” button.**
+**4. Track an event via the `analytics-api.js` method when a visitor clicks on the “Sign up” button.**

 I created a function called `fire()` that will be called on a click event.
 So every time the user clicks on the button the `trackEvent` function will be called and print the URL, the text shown and the user session.

-**5.Every single page view and click shall be tracked.**
+**5. Every single page view and click shall be tracked.**

 This is done in the `analytics_api_controller.js` via the `connect()` function

-**6.We want to determine a winning variation by comparing the CTR (click-through rate) of clicks on the “Sign up” button.
+**6. We want to determine a winning variation by comparing the CTR (click-through rate) of clicks on the “Sign up” button.
 The CTR of a page is "number of clicks" divided by "number of page views".
 As a user can only effectively convert aka signup once, the counts for the CTR computation need to be unique per user.
 So a single user clicking ten times and reloading the page 5 times should still be only counted as one converted user.
 Make sure this is possible with the data you send and explain on a high level how.**

 This could be done with the information sent, when a unique User ID is attached to every event sent to the analytics API.
 Since the `PageView` event is sent for every page load, this gives you the "number of page views".
 And the "number of clicks" is tracked via the `Click` event in the SIGN UP button.

 You can also use the data from the split dashboard to calculate the CTR: